guille1988/mongosql/README.md

 ```

-It auto-resolve all child interfaces, but, as I said before, if you want more control, you can overwrite
+It auto-resolve all child repositories, but as I said before, if you want more control, you can overwrite
 model() method to return exactly the model that belongs to the specific child:

 ```php